Coalesce-Solutions/cfaws/README.md

 2) Create IAM User Account or Role with access to AWS services https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html

 3. Download the latest AWS SDK (version 1) from [https://sdk-for-java.amazonwebservices.com/latest/aws-java-sdk.zip](https://sdk-for-java.amazonwebservices.com/latest/aws-java-sdk.zip).
-We will not be using version 2 of the AWS SDK, as it requires using Maven to build the necessary components and thus adds a decent amount of complexity towards getting started with the SDK.
+These modules will not work with version 2 of the AWS SDK, as it requires using Maven to build the necessary components and thus adds a decent amount of complexity towards getting started with the SDK.
 It is recommended, however, to use Maven if you intend to run your ColdFusion application in Lambda to reduce your application storage and memory size.

 4. Create the Role or User account in AWS Identity and Access Management (IAM) to be utilized by the ColdFusion service.
 It is highly recommended to follow the [principal of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) when assigning access rights to your ColdFusion service.
 See [https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) for more information.